haukex/raspinotes/BaseInstall.md

 	3. `sudo systemctl restart rsyslog`

-	4. Can use `udplisten.pl -ma` from this repository to listen for the broadcasts.
+	4. Can use `udplisten.pl -ma` from <https://gitlab.igb-berlin.de/haukex/hgpstools> to listen for the broadcasts.

 5. **Mail**: Configure Postfix either as "Local only" or "Internet Site" as appropriate in the following steps: